 Minimum Shareholding

-The minimum shareholding (excluding Deferred Shares) required to remain in membership of the Credit Union shall be a sum not exceeding £1.00 as may be determined by the Board of Directors.
+The minimum shareholding (excluding Deferred Shares) required to remain in membership of the Credit Union shall be a sum of at least £1.00 as may be determined by the Board of Directors.
 Deferred Shares are not included in the minimum shareholding.
 The Board of Directors shall have the discretion to withdraw membership from any Member whose account has not been brought up to the minimum Non-Deferred Shareholding requirement within six months of admission to membership, or any Member whose account is reduced below the minimum Non-Deferred Shareholding, through adopting the following procedure:

 Providing notice in Writing to their last known Address